bcgov/ds-intro-to-r-2-day/docs/09-intro-to-bcdata.md

 #   `FY2017/18` <dbl>, `FY2018/19` <dbl>, `FY2019/20` <dbl>, `FY2020/21` <dbl>
 ```

 Now we are ready to work with this data.
-One thing you might notice is that this data is in _wide_ format.
-The number of individuals of a given `Gender` and `Trade` are repeated over time across _columns_ with each column being a fiscal year.
-This is great for making a nice table but less great if we want to make a plot.
-To reshape the data into long format, we can again make use of `pivot_longer` from the `tidyr` package.
-We only want to pivot the fiscal years so we need to specify those columns.
-In addition, we want to name our two new columns:
+One thing you might notice is that this
+data is in _wide_ format.
+The number of individuals of a given `Gender` and
+`Trade` are repeated over time across _columns_ with each column being a fiscal
+year.
+This is great for making a nice table but less great if we want to make a
+plot.
+To reshape the data into long format, we can again make use of
+`pivot_longer` from the `tidyr` package which we covered in the [tidyr section][Create Tidy Data with tidyr].
+We only want to pivot the fiscal years
+so we need to specify those columns.
+In addition, we want to give our two new
+columns so descriptive names:

 ```r